 15. Galápagos: The Islands That Changed The World

 Narrated by Tilda Swinton, this 2006 documentary takes a look at the Galapagos Islands, a group of isles that led Charles Darwin to conceive his Theory of Evolution.
-Over the course of three episodes, the show explores both the landscape and the wildlife that exists in the Galápagos Islands, explaining just how such a small landmass can bare such a diverse and broad range of evolution.
+Over the course of three episodes, the show explores both the landscape and the wildlife that exists in the Galápagos Islands, explaining how such a small landmass can bare such a diverse and broad range of animals.

 14. David Bowie: Five Years

 A look at five of the most spectacular years in the life of one of music’s greatest innovators.
-Featuring contributions from Bowie’s collaborators including Brian Eno and Nile Rodgers, as well as journalists and music historians, the show delves into Bowie’s time as Ziggy Stardust, The Thin White Duke, his rebirth of Major Tom on Ashes To Ashes and his EMI years in the early 80s.
-A documentary to rival the iconic Cracked Actor of 1975, Five Years is a must see for any true music fan.
+Featuring contributions from Bowie’s collaborators like Brian Eno and Nile Rodgers, as well as journalists and music historians, the show delves into Bowie’s time as Ziggy Stardust, The Thin White Duke, his rebirth of Major Tom on Ashes To Ashes and his EMI years in the early 80s.
+A documentary to rival the iconic Cracked Actor of 1975, Five Years is a must-see for any true music fan.